solution-loisir/markdown-it-eleventy-img/README.md

 * `renderImage` (function).
 Lets you render custom markup and do almost everything you like with your markdown images (see [Custom image rendering](#custom-image-rendering)).

-Here's an exemple of using the options object:
+Here's an exemple of using the options object (without `renderImage`):

 ```js
 .use(markdownItEleventyImg, {